IF YOU CARE ABOUT...

 Support for Iowa’s land, water and outdoor recreation is dependent on program funding set by the legislature that varies from year-to-year.
 Reliable funding is necessary to ensure that Iowa’s natural resources and communities will be consistently supported.

 In 2010, 63% of Iowa voters approved a constitutional amendment to create the Natural Resources and Outdoor Recreation Trust Fund, a permanent and protected funding source for Iowa’s communities and natural places.
-Ten years later, the Trust Fund sits empty, requiring a sales tax increase of 3/8 of a cent for funding.
-If funded, the Trust Fund would generate approximately $200 million annually.
-The Trust Fund would provide farmers, local communities and state agencies with reliable and accountable funding.
+More than ten years later, the Trust Fund sits empty, requiring a sales tax increase of 3/8 of a cent for funding.
+If funded, the Trust Fund would generate at least $171 million annually and provide farmers, local communities and state agencies with reliable and accountable funding.